 Capital assets are expensed in the fund financial statements at the time of purchase within the activity code that will utilize the asset.
 If the asset is not identified with an activity, it is reported within the capital outlay activities.

 Capital assets are depreciated using the straight-line method over the estimated useful lives:

-Buildings and improvements 10 - 50 years Furniture and other equipment 5 - 15 years
+Leasehold improvements 10 to 50 years Furniture and other equipment 5 to 15 years